 Below are readings and resources that we think are a good start for your company to educate yourselves on improving your diversity policies and eliminating racism and biases at work.
 We have also listed solar-related organizations you can learn more about and partner with, as well as other ways to support.
 We will continue to add to these lists and educate ourselves.

-Solar Specific Articles:
+Solar Specific Articles and Resources:

 - "Did I Mention I'm a Solar Installer?" an op-ed on being a woman in the solar industry by a solar veteran and company founder